ppy/osu-wiki/news/2018-03-20-featured-artist-track-updates.md

 ## IAHN

-We've got **four** new tracks lined up from IAHN in his classic electronic style.
+We've got **three** new tracks lined up from IAHN in his classic electronic style.
 [Check out his Featured Artist listing for the download links and more info!](https://osu.ppy.sh/beatmaps/artists/3)

 ### All In One